Icelandic Tourist Board

 *Note that it can take up to 30 minutes before the bus departs the given locations.

 Day 1: REYKJAVIK - LANDMANNALAUGAR AND LANDMANNALAUGAR - HRAFNTINNUSKER

-The tour starts by the Reykjavík tourist info at Reykjavik's City Hall (Ráðhúsið) by Tjörnin pond at 7.00 a.m.
+The tour starts by the Reykjavík tourist info at Reykjavik's City Hall (Ráðhúsið) by Tjörnin pond at 7.00 a.m. where you meet your guide.
 It's located in downtown Reykjavik and within walking distance from most hotels, hostels and guesthouses in central Reykjavik.
-We also offer pick up at your Reykjavik accommodation for a small fee.
+We also offer pick up at selected locations around Reykjavik (see other pick up locations in tour description).
 After introductions, we board the scheduled bus that takes us to Landmannalaugar.
 The drive takes about 3-4 hours, on the way we travel along the south coast and then turn inland and pass Iceland's most active volcano, Hekla.
 Our hike starts in Landmannalaugar as we walk through this geothermal wonderland and look at the colorful mountains and steaming hot springs.
 The trail takes us through the rough lava field, Laugahraun.
 From there we move to the slopes of Brennisteinsalda, which is known worldwide for its incredible spectrums of colors and photogenic looks.
 We walk by the beautiful hot spring Storihver before crossing into the obsidian desert by Hrafntinnusker.
 Storihver is one of the very few green grounds we will encounter on this day.
 We spend the night in the hut in Hrafntinnusker, one of the most remote huts in Iceland.

 (L, r, D).
 Distance: 12 km (7.5 mi).
 Walking time: 4-5 hrs.
 Ascent: 470 m (1540 ').